-Any increase or decrease in United States Dollar rate against Singapore Dollar rate will have an impact on the financial statements of the Company.
+In 2024, any increase or decrease in United States Dollar rate against Singapore Dollar rate will have an impact on the financial statements of the Company.
 Increase/(decrease) in the rate of the United States Dollar rate by 10% against Singapore Dollar will (decrease)/increase the loss before tax by \$\$92,800 respectively.